 To raise the Literacy skills and reading skills of disadvantaged pupils.
 The percentage of PP students making expected progress is in line with their non-PP peers.
 The percentage of PP students reaching their chronological reading age is in line with their non-PP peers.
 GL Assessments in-year progress test show that PP students are making progress in line with that of their non-PP peers.
 3) To raise the attainment for PP students PP students achieve a progress score of 0 in 2024/25 Achieve FFT 50 scores in the first instance, and ultimately at least FFT20 Attainment scores are at least equal to national Reduce the gap in GCSE outcomes between PP and NPP in all key indicators 4) For Pupil Premium pupils to enjoy the wide range of enrichment activities that we have available at Middleton Technology School.
 Reduce the proportion of PP pupils with a fixed term exclusion in line with national average PASS Survey and Attitudes to Learning shows PP students views of school are in line with those of their non-PP peers.
-Exclusions statistics for PP students are reduced and in line with national Reduction in behaviour points for those students with PP so that they are in line with NPP All students to attend an enrichment activity in their time in school Improved engagement where appropriate with external alternative provision.
+Exclusions statistics for PP students are reduced to become in line with national Reduction in behaviour points for those students with PP so that they are in line with NPP All students to attend an enrichment activity in their time in school Ensure that any external provision is at least as good as in school offer.
 Mental health signposted and accessible to all PP students.
 PP students at risk of becoming NEET becoming EET 5) Disadvantaged students who require SEN support will make good progress, in line with their non-PP peers.
 All staff to have a comprehensive understanding of students who are K or E Student passports are available for each students so that staff know needs Progress and attainment scores for students with SEND are in line with national